locationtech/geomesa/docs/tutorials/geomesa-blobstore.rst

 The GeoMesa BlobStore Servlet provides a easy to use RESTful api for interaction with multiple BlobStores.
 As of now the the BlobStore only provides an interface to an Accumulo backed DataStore and BlobStore.

-You should have already followed the instructions in :doc:`/user/installation_and_configuration` on how to setup GeoMesa.
+You should have already followed the instructions in :ref:`installation` on how to setup GeoMesa.
 In particular the instructions on how to setup GeoServer with GeoMesa should have been followed before attempting to deploy the blobstore servlet.

 To deploy the BlobStore Servlet into your GeoServer, extract the contents of the ``geomesa-blobstore-gs-plugin_2.11-$VERSION.tar.gz`` file in ``dist/geoserver`` in the binary distribution or ``geomesa-$VERSION/geomesa-blobstore/geomesa-blobstore-gs-plugin/target`` in the source distribution.